Axwell & Ingrosso: 2018: Swedish House Mafia reunion and Hiatus

 After performing at multiple events during the first half of 2018, notably at Ultra Miami 2018 (the festival which also saw their collaboration with Steve Angello, Swedish House Mafia reunited after a five-year hiatus), the duo released house single "Dancing Alone" on 29 June 2018 featuring vocals from British singer RØMANS.
 The track's cover art displayed a picture of Paris Hilton which was used to promote the song through Instagram a day before its release.
 July and August 2018 saw the duo performing at music festivals including Tomorrowland as headliners for their fourth consecutive year.
 During the set they paid tribute to the late DJ Avicii by mixing his "Wake Me Up" with their "Don't You Worry Child", a song by the band which Avicii has previously stated to be one of his main influences.
 In August 2018, Axwell & Ingrosso announced that they would be going on hiatus in order to focus on the Swedish House Mafia reunion saying "We felt it was time, and we missed it".
 The three DJs announced that new music would be released in 2019 along with a Swedish House Mafia tour, with Steve Angello also confirming a show in Mexico and that Swedish House Mafia would play Tomorrowland 2019 "by any means necessary".
 Axwell and Sebastian Ingrosso announced that they are not disbanded and will return some time in the future, however, Sebastian Ingrosso also announced later that "this project may come to an end".
+The duo have continued to play at multiple live events.